Jennifer-Mah/Vimeo-Front-End-Internship/README.md

 cd vimeo

-__Since there is a single dependency, you can type in the following to get the app running:__
+__Since there is a single dependency, you can type in the following to get the app running (please make sure you have nmp installed):__

 npm install